RFID Readers Information

 |3.1—10 GHz (microwave)||>200 m||High||Road toll accounts|

 An RFID reader will frequently sense multiple RFID tags within its detection range.
-While it seems like the reader is capable of reading hundreds of tags immediately, it actually must read them sequentially in order to comprehend each individual identity.
+Readers must read each tag sequentially in order to comprehend each individual identity.
 Readers which are expected to bulk read must be programmed with collision detection to formulate a protocol to scan and organize each tag; otherwise the time to identify each item grows exponentially.
 Two anti-collision algorithms can be encoded into an RFID reader signal.

 Image credit: Wikimedia